Szarlotka aka Polish apple pie is a popular dessert in every Polish home, cafe and bakery.

 Cooking the apples with sugar and cinnamon gives them a deep, rich caramelized flavour.
 Also, the heat causes the apple’s juice to evaporate, so the pie will be less liquid and have a more solid structure.

-Lightly grease a baking pan with butter or margarine.
+Next, lightly grease a baking pan with the butter.

-Cut the larger dough into thin slices (approx. 1/4 inch or 5mm thick) and arrange in a single layer in the bottom of the baking pan.
+Take the larger part of the dough out from the fridge.
+Remove the foil and cut into thin slices (approx. 1/4 inch or 5mm thick) and arrange in a single layer in the bottom of the baking pan.
 Use the palm of your hand and your fingertips to evenly distribute it into a uniform dough layer across the bottom of the baking pan.

 Next, beat the egg whites until thick and stiff adding a pinch of salt.
 Start your mixer with low speed and gradually increase it.
 Set aside.